engerm/notes/kalipi/06 - adding Ubertooth to blue_hydra and upgrading Ubertooth firmware.md

 # Adding Ubertooth to blue_hydra and upgrading Ubertooth firmware

+Note: there was an issue upgrading the Ubertooth when the Ubertooth was plugged into a USB hub that was plugged into the KaliPi; some of these steps may not be needed if the Ubertooth is _directly_ plugged into the KaliPi or device.

 ## hardware

 * KaliPi: Raspberry Pi 3 Model B+ running Kali linux